 ARCTIC FOX PRINT | VIGILANT

-As it gets closer to me my excitement fades as I realize it’s not a wolf, but in fact, it’s a fox.
+As it gets closer to me, my excitement fades as I realize it’s not a wolf, but in fact, it’s a fox.
 I am disappointed.
 I come out of my tent not caring if it sees me or runs away.
-The fox looks at me and stops, I look at the fox and stop moving.
+The fox looks at me and stops.
+I look at the fox and stop moving.
 We are both at a standstill.
 I take a step forward, and the fox does the same.
 We both continue to take one step at a time until we are 1 foot away from each other.
-At this point, I want to pet him but I also know medical help is at least 7 hrs away.
-I walk back to my camera, he walks with me.
+At this point, I want to pet him, but I also know medical help is at least 7 hrs away.
+I walk back to my camera; he walks with me.
 I look through my lens but he is too close, so I start talking to him as if he understands me.
 I ask him to go at least 8 feet away, and obviously, he looks at me as though I am speaking a foreign language.
-I chase him and he runs away, but I am away from my camera, so I run back and he runs behind me.
+I chase him, and he runs away, but I am away from my camera, so I run back, and he runs behind me.
 He's still too close to the camera that I can’t photograph.
-I chase him again, then I run back to my camera but he runs right back with me, again.
+I chase him again, then I run back to my camera, but he runs right back with me, still.
 We play like this for hours.

-I was hoping to photograph wolves but I got a fox.
-Sometimes we wish for things we want, but we get what we really need.
-At this point in the Arctic, I needed a HUMAN touch so I got a Fox.
+I was hoping to photograph wolves, but I got a fox.
+Sometimes we wish for things we want, but we get what we need.
+At this point in the Arctic, I needed a HUMAN touch, so I got a Fox.